bifurcationkit/BifurcationKit.jl/docs/src/deflatedproblem.md

 newton(F, J, x0, p0, options::NewtonPar, defOp::DeflationOperator, linsolver = DeflatedLinearSolver(); kwargs...)
 ```

+If you pass a linear solver other than the default one `::DeflatedLinearSolver`, a Matrix-Free is used in place of the dedicated solver `DeflatedLinearSolver` which is akin to a Bordering method.

 We refer to [`newton`](@ref) for more information about the arguments.

 !!! tip "Tip"